Hannes Meyer: Career in the Soviet Union

 In the autumn of 1930, Meyer emigrated to the Soviet Union, along with several former Bauhaus students, including Konrad Püschel and Philipp Tolziner.
 He taught at WASI, a Soviet academy for architecture and civil engineering.
 During his years in the Soviet Union, he acted as an advisor for urban projects at Giprogor Russian Institute of Urban and Investment Development and created plans related to aspects of the redevelopment of Moscow as part of the first five-year plan.

 Outside Moscow, Meyer realised his ideas especially in the recently created Jewish Autonomous Oblast in the Soviet Far East.
-Meyer not only realised the buildings (such as worker's dormitory, theatre etc.) and their internal design and furnishings but also developed the urbanist project for the area's capital, the city of Birobidzhan.
+Meyer not only realised the buildings (such as worker's dormitory, theatre etc.) and their internal design and furnishings but also designed the master plan for the area's capital, the city of Birobidzhan.

 Meyer fell increasingly out of favour with the Stalinist authorities from 1933 onwards.
-The first so-called "purges" also began within the large Moscow community of foreigners.
+The first purges also began within the large Moscow community of foreigners.
 Meyer therefore returned to Geneva in his Swiss homeland in 1936.
 Margarete Mengel, his partner and mother of his son, as a German citizen, was not granted a visa and therefore remained in Moscow with their son.
 Margarete was arrested in 1938 and sentenced to death by administrative means along with many other foreigners.
 The execution by firing squad took place on 20 August 1938.
 The son Johannes Mengel, born 4 January 1927, survived in a state reformatory and only learned of his mother's violent death in 1993.